First Russian Antarctic Expedition: Discovery of Antarctica

 On February 5–6, at a point of 69°6'24" south latitude and 15°51'45" west longitude, the expedition reached the edge of "rocky mountain ice".
-Floating ice resembled those in the freezing bays of the Northern Hemisphere, the surface of the sea was covered with Grease ice.
-Even though February on the Southern Pole is considered as a summer month, thermometer recordings showed the temperature in −4 °R (−5 °C).
-Bellingshausen consulted with Lazarev and concluded that firewood stocks on both sloops are decreasing, and soon the crew would have to cut water and wine barrels.
-Nevertheless, it was decided to proceed further.
-To cheer the crew, during the last three days of Cheese week, cooks baked pancakes, made out of rice flour.
-Besides a glass of punch, the crew was allowed to get a pint of beer made out of English concentrate "for those who do not know, cheerful spirit and pleasure strengthen health; on the contrary, boredom and dullness cause laziness and untidiness that lead to scurvy".
+Floating ice resembled that in the freezing bays of the Northern Hemisphere.
+The surface of the sea was covered with grease ice.
+Though February in the Southern hemisphere is considered a summer month, thermometer recordings showed the temperature at −4 °R (−5 °C).
+Bellingshausen consulted with Lazarev and concluded that firewood stocks on both sloops were decreasing, and the crew would soon have to chop water and wine barrels.
+Nevertheless, they decided to proceed further.
+To cheer up the crew, during the last three days of Cheese week, cooks baked pancakes, made out of rice flour.
+Along with a glass of punch, the crew was allowed to get a pint of beer made out of English concentrate; "for those who do not know, cheerful spirit and pleasure strengthen health; on the contrary, boredom and dullness cause laziness and untidiness that lead to scurvy".

-On February 14, Bellingshausen wrote in his journal coordinates 69°59' south latitude, and 37°38' western longitude:
+On February 14, Bellingshausen wrote in his journal the coordinates 69°59' south latitude, and 37°38' west longitude:

-Thus, for the third time the expedition came close to the edge of ice continent (Enderby Land).
-On February 14, the route of the Russian expedition crossed with Cook's route that navigator followed in 1775.
-At that time there was a strong fog and a squall, the sloops got into ice fields while sails and instruments got frozen.
+Thus, for the third time the expedition came close to the edge of the ice continent (Enderby Land).
+On February 14, the route of the Russian expedition crossed with Cook's route, followed by the navigator in 1775.
+At that time there was a strong fog and a squall; the sloops got into ice fields while the sails and instruments froze.
 This presented a large danger.
-On February 26 due to storms and ice fields, ship steering on Vostok was almost impossible, and any attempt of repair works failed.
+On February 26 due to storms and ice fields, steering on Vostok was almost impossible, and all attempts at repair works failed.